Ward v Tesco Stores Ltd.: Judgment

 It was held by a majority (Lawton LJ and Megaw LJ) that even though it could not be said exactly what happened, the pink yoghurt being spilled spoke for itself as to who was to blame.
 Tesco was required to pay compensation.
 The plaintiff did not need to prove how long the spill had been there, because the burden of proof was on Tesco.
-Lawton LJ's judgment explained the previous case law, starting with Richards v.
-WF White & Co.
-[1957] 1 Lloyd's Rep.
+Lord Justice Lawton's judgment examined the previous case law, starting with Richards v.
+WF White & Co.:

 "A dock labourer who was working on a ship in dock which was being unloaded slipped on a patch of oil and injured himself.
 At the material time between 300 and 400 men in various trades were working on the ship.
 In the course of his judgment Devlin said. at p 369:

 “If there had been evidence which showed that there was some danger, not perhaps of oil but some other danger, which was being left on the ship for two or three days, or anything of that sort, which the shipowners were doing nothing about, a prima facie case of negligence would be made out; but to make out a prima facie case of negligence in a case of this sort, there must, I think, be some evidence to show how long the oil had been there, some evidence from which it can be inferred that a prudent shipowner, who had a reasonable system of inspection for the purpose of seeing that dangers of this sort were not created, ought to have noticed it.”

 That case was decided on its own facts.
-I doubt whether Devlin J. intended to make any general statement of principle.
+I doubt whether Devlin J intended to make any general statement of principle.
 If he did.
 I would not agree with what he said.
 This case, too, has to be decided on its own facts, to which established principles must be applied.
 The relevant principles were enunciated in the classical judgment of Erle CJ in Scott v.
 London and St Katharine Docks Co.
 (1865) 3 H&C 596, 601:

 “where the thing is shown to be under the management of the defendant or his servants, and the accident is such as in the ordinary course of things does not happen if those who have the management use proper care, it affords reasonable evidence, in the absence of explanation by the defendants that the accident arose from want of care.”